NoLtour/Uni-notes/Aerodynamics/2 Incompressible Viscous flow/3 Laminar boundary layer/approximating a turbulent BL profile.md

 Due to the similarity between points in the turbulent flow, once $n$ is found we can find the profile at any other position given we know the [[boundary layer thickness]]:
 ![[Pasted image 20221101110119.png]]

-Doing all the same maths from [[approximating a laminar BL profile]] with this equation instead gives us:
+Subbing the velocity function into the related equations and solving gives us:

 > ## $$ \frac{\delta *}{\delta} = 1- \frac{n}{n+1} $$
 > ## $$ \frac{\theta}{\delta} = \frac{n}{n+1} - \frac{n}{n+2} $$